-(E) Correctional officers and deputy sheriffs with 20 or more years of creditable service receive an allowance equal to 2.5% of AFC times years of creditable service up to 20 years plus 2% of AFC for each year of creditable service in excess of 20 years.
+(E) Correctional officers and deputy sheriffs with 20 or more years of creditable service receive an allowance equal to 2.5% of AFC times years of creditable service up to 20 years plus 2% of AFC for each year of creditable service in excess of 20 years; and if retired after July 1, 2020, receive an allowance equal to 3% of AFC for each year of creditable service in excess of 25 years.
 Correctional officers and deputy sheriffs hired prior to July 1, 2007, with less than 20 years of creditable service receive the same benefit as a general employee.
 Correctional officers and deputy sheriffs hired on or after July 1, 2007, with 25 years of creditable service receive an allowance equal to 1.43% of AFC times the number of years of creditable service.